tmastrom/go-portfolio/posts/go-portfolio.md

 # Go Portfolio

-Created this portfolio website to start learning Golang and explor htmx.
+I created this website to start learning Golang and explore htmx.